 Polyacrylamide Hydrogel - “Noltrex” :

 Often in diseased joints we find that the synovial fluid, the fluid within the joint that acts as a lubricant, is a different consistency than in a healthy joint.
 Synovial fluid should be nice and viscous, but in a diseased joint it is thinner and has a more watery consistency.
 Noltrex is a synthetic gel that can be injected into joints, and becomes incorporated into the joint lining acting as a lubricant.
 Initial clinical trials have been very promising, with some horses staying sound for up to 2 years.
-This product has recently been made available in Canada, and the company reports that we will be able to get it in the US this fall!

 We would love to talk with you about which of these options would be best for your equine partner!